The Master of Arts in the Department of Comparative Religion at Western Michigan University offers two options.

 Comprehensive exam (Option One)

 Students electing this option should plan on handing in the materials no later than the Wednesday of the week before finals week during fall of their final year in the program.
 Turn all required material into the Department of Comparative Religion office.
 Completion of the exam during fall of the final year will allow use of the exam content in applications for Ph.D. programs and teaching positions.
-An oral exam will be scheduled during finals week.
-Exceptions on exam dates can be made on a case by case basis in consultation with the Graduate Advisor.
+The student is responsible for scheduling the oral exam during finals week once the graduate advisor notifies the student of the committee members.
+The student must bring the Graduate Portfolio Completion Form to the oral exam.
+Exceptions on exam dates can be made on a case by case basis in consultation with the graduate advisor.

 Students must complete the following:

-1. Two complete syllabi - one for a Religions of the World course (introductory level) and one for an Introduction to the Study of Religion course (introductory or intermediate level).
+1. Two complete syllabi - one for a Religions of the World course (introductory or intermediate level) and one for an Introduction to the Study of Religion course (must emphasize either introductory or intermediate theoretical approaches to the study of religion).
 The syllabi must be class-ready and contain course readings, assignments, etc. Each syllabus must also be accompanied by a 3 to 5 page explanation for why the syllabus was designed the way it was (why were the assignments chosen, why those readings and not others, etc.).

 2. One research paper of at least 15 pages.
 The paper submitted should reflect the student’s best work.
 It must be typed, double spaced, and include a bibliography of sources cited.